 Select the folder and click Add to my OneDrive on the top menu.
 Or right-click the folder and choose the same option from the context menu.

-Add shared folders to OneDrive for work or school
+Add shared folder's shortcut on OneDrive for work or school

 To add a shared folder to My Files, select it and click Add shortcut to My files at the top of the page, or right-click the folder and pick this option: